Species ID Invasion Impacts Maps and Findings Control Program Project Documents Reference Materials Links

 workshop for Tomales Bay biologists and landowners.

 The California State Coastal Conservancy (Conservancy) established the Invasive Spartina Project (ISP) in 2000.
-The overall goal of the project is to develop a regionally coordinated project to address the rapid spread of four introduced and highly invasive Spartina (cordgrass) species in the San Francisco Estuary.
+The ISP is a regionally coordinated project to address the rapid spread of four introduced and highly invasive Spartina (cordgrass) species in the San Francisco Estuary.
 The Conservancy has a broad mandate to protect the coastal resources of California.
-The ISP is comprised of a number of components including outreach, research, permitting, mapping, monitoring, and the allocation of funds for efforts to eliminate populations of nonindigenous Spartina.
+The ISP is comprised of a number of components including outreach, research, permitting, mapping, monitoring, and the allocation of funds for efforts to eliminate populations of invasive Spartina.

 Funding for the Invasive Spartina Project comes from the CALFED Bay-Delta Program, United States Fish and Wildlife Service Coastal Program, National Fish and Wildlife Foundation, and the California State Coastal Conservancy.